ekamperi/ekamperi.github.io/_posts/2020-02-08-bayesian-connection-to-lasso-and-ridge-regression.md

 \end{align*}
 $$

-Then we take the logarithm of the product, to simplify the expression:
+Then we take the logarithm of the product, to simplify the expression (it doesn't matter if you maximize something or the $$log$$ of something):

 $$
 \ln\left[\left(\frac{1}{\sqrt{2\pi}\sigma}\right)^n \left(\frac{1}{2b}\right)\right] -\left(\frac{1}{2\sigma^2}\sum_{i=1}^n\epsilon_i^2 + \frac{|\beta|}{b}\right)